-Version 18A 1 February 2018: History of the AllergenOnline database releases
+Version 18B on 23 March 2018: History of the AllergenOnline database releases

 The table below shows the total count of sequences in each release of the allergen online database.